aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 * `environmentVariables` can be set at this level (and also at the project level).

-### Images
+## Images

-The AWS CodeBuild library supports both Linux and Windows images via the `LinuxBuildImage` and `WindowsBuildImage` classes, respectively.
+The CodeBuild library supports both Linux and Windows images via the `LinuxBuildImage` and `WindowsBuildImage` classes, respectively.

 You can either specify one of the predefined Windows/Linux images by using one